Information and guidance about some specific procedures for troubleshooting system crashes.

 VMThread is a special thread in the HotSpot VM.
 It performs special tasks in the VM such as garbage collection (GC).
 If the

-A stack overflow in Java language code will normally result in the offending thread throwing the
+A stack overflow in the Java language code will normally result in the offending thread throwing the

-On the other hand, C and C++ write past the end of the stack and provoke a stack overflow.
-This is a fatal error which causes the process to terminate.
+On the other hand, C and C++ write beyond the end of the stack and cause a stack overflow.
+This is a fatal error that causes the process to terminate.

 In the HotSpot implementation, Java methods share stack frames with C/C++ native code, namely user native code and the virtual machine itself.
-Java methods generate code that checks whether stack space is available a fixed distance towards the end of the stack so that the native code can be called without exceeding the stack space.
-This distance towards the end of the stack is called "Shadow Pages".
+Java methods generate code that checks whether the stack space is available at a fixed distance towards the end of the stack so that the native code can be called without exceeding the stack space.
+The distance toward the end of the stack is called shadow pages.
 The size of the shadow pages is between 3 and 20 pages, depending on the platform.
 This distance is tunable, so that applications with native code needing more than the default distance can increase the shadow page size.
 The option to increase shadow pages is

 -XX:StackShadowPages=n, where n is greater than the default stack shadow pages for the platform.

-If your application gets a segmentation fault without a core file or fatal error log file see Fatal Error Log, or a
+If your application gets a segmentation fault without a core file or fatal error log file, see Fatal Error Log.
+Or if you application gets a

-STACK_OVERFLOW_ERROR on Windows, or the message "An irrecoverable stack overflow has occurred", this indicates that the value of
+STACK_OVERFLOW_ERROR on Windows or the message "An irrecoverable stack overflow has occurred," then this indicates that the value of

 If you increase the value of